FAQ for users

-You can use any DJ software/equipment from digital mixers such as YOUDJ, Serato, Rekordbox, Traktor, BeatproDJ, etc. with or without controllers, to professional DJ equipment such as Pioneer CDJ-2000’s.
+You can use any DJ software/equipment.
+This includes digital mixers such as YOUDJ, Serato, Rekordbox, Traktor, Beatport DJ App, (and others) with or without controllers.

-3. Press the “View” button to open a HW.
-Some of the HWs are only available after purchase.
-After purchase, HWs are saved in your account forever and are available at any time.
+5. Press the VIEW button to open a Homework.
+Note some of the Homework are only available after purchase.
+After you purchase a Homework, it is stored in your account and available forever.
+You will find it under Purchase Homework.

 How to use a HW?